vxhernandez/behind_the_wheel/README.md

 12. **GitHub Project Portfolio**
     - Add the completed project, including documentation, code, and visualizations, to my GitHub portfolio for showcase and sharing.

-By following this roadmap, I was able to systematically progress through each stage of the project, ensuring thorough analysis and effective presentation of insights derived from the car dealership database.